derektan95/sensor-fusion-projects-udacity-nanodegree/README.md

 <img src="media/time_to_collision_with_keypt_match_gif.gif" width="1000" height="400" />

 ## Radar Segment - Matlab<br/>
-Fast Fourier Transform was performed twice on readings given by the Frequency Modulated Continuous Wave (FMCW) Radar to obtain the Range-Doppler Map.
-Furthermore, Cell Averaging Constant Fast Alarm Rate (CA - CFAR) was conducted to dynamically filter out noise and to retrieve the peak corresponding to the obstacle.
+**Fast Fourier Transform** was performed twice on readings given by the **Frequency Modulated Continuous Wave (FMCW) Radar** to obtain the **Range-Doppler Map**.
+Furthermore, **Cell Averaging Constant Fast Alarm Rate (CA - CFAR)** was conducted to dynamically filter out noise and to retrieve the peak corresponding to the obstacle.
 From the image below, one can deduce that the obstacle has a displacement of 110m and a velocity of -20m/s.

 The main principles taught in this segment are:
 1) Radar Principles